The Fisher-KPP equation over simple graphs: Varied persistence states in river networks: Introduction

-Reaction diffusion equations over graphs arise from many other applications, and we only mention two related works here: In \cite{Y}, a general stability result is obtained for stationary solutions of such equations, and in \cite{CdRMR}, traveling wave solutions are obtained for diffusive equations over graphs of the type mentioned in Remark \ref{re2} above.
+Reaction diffusion equations over graphs arise from many other applications, and we only mention three related works here: In \cite{Y}, a general stability result is obtained for stationary solutions of such equations, in \cite{CdRMR}, traveling wave solutions are obtained for diffusive equations over graphs of the type mentioned in Remark \ref{re2} above, and in \cite{JM}, entire solutions on this kind of graphs are considered.
 We refer to the references in \cite{CdRMR, JPS, R, SCA, SMA, Y} for further works on this topic.